manoharg01/AngularProject/README.md

 # AngularProject

-Best-Tunes : This project is intended to be the songs blog site, where the trending/latest songs are shown and also page where sogs are organised according to the genre.
+Best-Tunes : This project is intended to be the songs blog site, where the trending/latest songs are shown and also page where songs are organised according to the genre to pick from.
-Songs can also be added to the users to create a playlist.
+Users can create their own playlist.

 Currently, genre and playlist components are yet to be implemented.